KipropAmos/Analysis-of-Car-Rental-Data/README.md

 A hypotesis has been set and tested using the t_tests

-Point estmatites and confidence intervals have also been computed
+Point estimates and confidence intervals have also been computed